glyn/youtube-playlist-manager/README.md

 # YouTube playlist manager

-**Note: this application is nl longer needed for its original purpose since we switched to using a YouTube channel as our main user interface.
+**Note: this application is no longer needed for its original purpose since we switched to using a YouTube channel as our main user interface.
 We no longer need to sort or maintain a playlist for catch-up purposes.
 Therefore this repository will be archived.**

 You can use this command line application to manage a YouTube playlist, print out its contents, sort it into a reasonable order, and remove unwanted entries.